Florence Griffith Joyner: Allegations of performance-enhancing drug use

-Neither Robinson nor Lewis provided evidence for their allegations, and Robinson was shunned by the athletics community, leading to the premature end of his career.
-After the 1988 Olympics, Griffith Joyner retired from competitive track and field, a year before the introduction of mandatory random drug testing in 1989.
-She was repeatedly tested during competition and passed every test.
+Griffith Joyner denied that she had ever used performance-enhancing drugs.
+Neither Robinson nor Lewis provided evidence for their allegations; in addition, Robinson was shunned by the athletics community, leading to the premature end of his career.
+Griffith Joyner was repeatedly tested during competition and passed every test.

+In late February 1989, four months after the closing ceremony of the 1988 Olympics and just days before the scheduled March 13, 1989 vote by The Athletic Congress (now known as USA Track & Field) that approved the introduction of mandatory random year-round drug testing, Griffith Joyner retired from competitive track and field.

-After her death in 1998, Prince Alexandre de Merode, who held the controversial position as chairman of the International Olympic Committee's medical commission, claimed that Griffith Joyner was singled out for extra, rigorous drug testing during the 1988 Olympic Games following rumors of steroid use.
+After Griffith Joyner's death in 1998, Prince Alexandre de Merode, who held the controversial position as chairman of the International Olympic Committee's medical commission, claimed that Griffith Joyner was singled out for extra, rigorous drug testing during the 1988 Olympic Games following rumors of steroid use.
 De Merode told The New York Times that Manfred Donike, who was at that time considered to be the foremost expert on drugs and sports, failed to discover any banned substances during that testing.
 The World Anti-Doping Agency was created in the 1990s, removing control of drug testing from the IOC and De Merode.
 De Merode later stated: "We performed all possible and imaginable analyses on her.
 We never found anything.
 There should not be the slightest suspicion."

+In 2017, European Athletics Council president Svein Arne Hansen and other officials stated that they planned to propose that the International Association of Athletics Federations (IAAF) ban all records that still stood from prior to 2005--the year the IAAF had mandated that athletes' blood and urine samples be retained and stored for future re-testing.

 Personal life and death

 Griffith's nickname among her family was "Dee Dee".
 She was briefly engaged to hurdler Greg Foster.

-In 1987, Griffith married 1984 Olympic triple-jump champion Al Joyner, whom Griffith had first met at the 1980 Olympic trials.
-Through her marriage to Joyner she was sister-in-law to track and field athlete Jackie Joyner-Kersee.
+In 1987, Griffith married 1984 Olympic triple-jump champion Al Joyner, whom Griffith first met at the 1980 Olympic trials.
+Through her marriage to Joyner, she was sister-in-law to track-and-field athlete Jackie Joyner-Kersee.
 Griffith and Joyner had one daughter together, Mary Ruth Joyner, born November 15, 1990.

-Griffith Joyner held the support of her loved ones.
-She came from a family of determination and persistence, with the motto of "if you try, try again.
-This motto motivated Joyner to keep going, eventually creating her own motto.
-"Believe, Achieve, Succeed".
-It was always clear how much love Joyner had for her daughter Mary Ruth Joyner.
-Mary continues to share the legacy of her mother and continues to support and speak highly of the track icon.
-Mary Joyner has described her mother as a calm spirit, stating "when she enters a room, you would feel this aura of calmness and happiness.
+Griffith Joyner's family's motto was "if you try, try again".
+This motto motivated Joyner to keep going.
+She eventually created her own motto: "Believe, Achieve, Succeed".
+Mary Joyner has described her mother as a calm spirit, stating "when she enter[ed] a room, you would feel this aura of calmness and happiness.
 She brought everybody together."